KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: MW _bann, ban_ "high, noble, sonorous, melodious"
 BRET: OBret. _bann_ gl. _canora_
 SEE: [\*bando- "peak, top"](#bando)
 ETYM: The Brittonic forms point to PCelt. \*bando-, as if from the zero­ grade of the root.
-In W, _ban_ is also a noun [m and t] "top, tip, summit", also "horn of animal, comer, angle".
+In W, _ban_ is also a noun [m and f] "top, tip, summit", also "horn of animal, comer, angle".
 It is possible that this word and PCelt. \*bando- "top, peak" became confused in Brit.
 REF: [EDPC]

 ### <a id="bando">\*bando- "peak, top" (n)</a>
 GOID: OIr. _benn_ [ā f] "peak, horn, mountain, crest"
-W: MW _bann_ [m and t] "peak, top, horn, beam" (GPC _ban​_)​
+W: MW _bann_ [m and f] "peak, top, horn, beam" (GPC _ban​_)​
 BRET: MBret. _ban_, MoBret. _bann_ [m] "peak"
 CO: Co. _ban_
 GAUL: _Canto-bennicus (mons)_ [toponym]